 Do not mix the compact spare tire or wheel with other wheels or tires.
 They will not fit.
 Keep the spare tire and its wheel together.

 Notice: Tire chains will not fit the compact spare.
-Using them can damage the vehicle and can damage the chains too.
+Using them can damage the vehicle and the chains.
 Do not use tire chains on the compact spare.

 Jump Starting